 Venmo stats showed that out of 10 million users of the P2P payment platform, 6 million were men and 4 million were women.
 PayPal, in contrast, had more female users according to the Verto Analytics data.
 Namely, out of 32 million customers, 18 million were women.
 Square recorded only 3 million users and two-thirds of them (2 million) were men.

 In the same 2017 report, Verto Analytics established the reach of these three mobile payment apps.
 PayPal had the best results serving nearly 15% of all users (14.9%).
-Venmo and Square reached about 4.8% and 1.4% of the consumers, Verto Analytics’ Venmo statistics show.
+Venmo and Square reached about 4.8% and 1.4% of the consumers, as Venmo statistics by Verto Analytics reveal.

 What is Venmo?

 Venmo is a peer-to-peer mobile payment service owned by PayPal.
 This product was launched in 2009 and enables consumers to transfer cash to other users instantly.
-What makes the platform different from competitors is its practice to publish all transactions in a public feed.
+What makes the platform different from competitors is its practice to publish all transactions in a public feed and the use of emoji.

 When was Venmo created?